 If an employment practice negatively impacts a person belonging to a protected group, even indirectly or unintentionally, it may be discrimination and you can be held responsible for those consequences.

 Let’s dive into the specifics of direct, indirect and reverse discrimination.

 Workplace discrimination can be direct, indirect or both.

-Direct discrimination occurs when someone treats (or encourages others to treat) someone else unfavorably because of their protected class.
+Direct discrimination, also called disparate treatment occurs when someone treats (or encourages others to treat) someone else unfavorably because of their protected class.